Jbradu2/RegexTutorial/README.md

 Example : ^([a-zA-Z0-9_\-\.]+)$

 ### OR Operator
-The OR operator, represented by |, allows for alternative matching.
+The "OR" operator, represented by |, allows for alternative matching.
 It helps define choices within the regex.
 example: ^(black|orange|blue|red)$ this means it matches black, orange, blue, or red

 ### Character Classes